Guiyang

 Guiyang has a humid subtropical climate and is surrounded by mountains and forests.
 The area has been inhabited since at least the Spring and Autumn period and officially became the provincial capital in 1413, during the Ming dynasty.
 The city is home to a significant Miao and Bouyei ethnic minority population.

 Guiyang has a diversified economy, historically known for aluminum production, phosphate mining, and optical instrument manufacturing.
 Following economic reforms, the service sector now contributes the majority of the city's economic output.
 Since 2015, targeted developments in big data have helped Guiyang rapidly emerge as a local innovation hub.

 As of 2025, Guiyang is ranked among the top 150 science cities globally based on scientific research outputs, as tracked by the Nature Index.
 The city is also home to Guizhou University, a national research university under the Project 211 and designated for the Double First-Class Construction in certain disciplines.

 History

 The valley approximating present-day Guiyang has been inhabited since the Spring and Autumn period.
 Guiyang was a 7th-century military outpost under the Sui and Tang, when the area around it was known as Juzhou (矩州).
 It grew into a city named Shunyuan (順元) under the Mongolian Yuan dynasty sometime between their 1279 southwestern campaigns and 1283.
 By the time Guizhou became a full province in 1413, its capital at Guiyang was also known as Guizhou.
 It became a prefectural seat under the Ming and Qing.
 Guiyang grew rapidly during the development of the southwest that occurred after the Japanese invasion of China during World War II.
-It has also grown rapidly since Deng Xiaoping's economic reforms reached it in the 1990s.
+It has also grown rapidly since Deng Xiaoping's reform and opening up reached it in the 1990s.

 Guiyang has been designated an ecological civilization pilot city.